uktrade/django-zenslackchat/README.rst

 Helpdesk support using a slack chat bot and integration into zendesk.

-I use make, docker, docker-compose, python3 and virtualenvwrappers to manage the project.
+I use make, docker, python3 and virtualenvwrappers to manage the project.

 Spike Investigation
 -------------------